Some Social Problems That Mainly Affect People When They're Younger

 In general, bigger variations between people in their social skills and physical development

 An overarching problem with being younger is that people develop at different rates, and may get an advantage or be set back through no fault of their own.
 Physical differences are where this is most obvious.
-In Grade 10 some students already look like athletic twenty-year-olds, and may have an easier time with things like dating or earning respect because of it.
+In Grade 10 some students already look like athletic twenty-year-olds, and may have an easier time with things like dating or earning respect.
 Others look like little kids until well into college, and may not have as many relationship options, and get a hard time for being slower to develop.

 At any given age in high school there's also a wider range of social skills and experience.
 Of course, some thirty-year-olds are more socially savvy than others, but pretty much everyone has had time to catch up to each other on the basics.
 When you're younger you get a mix of people who are naturally outgoing and sociable, and who have had a fair amount of social practice for that point in their lives, and ones who are very inexperienced and awkward.